The Way We Live Now: Plot summary

 Melmotte, who by this time has also become Member of Parliament for Westminster and the purchaser of a grand country estate belonging to Mr Longestaffe, also knows that his financial house of cards is nearing collapse.
 When Longestaffe and his son demand the purchase money for the estate Melmotte had bought, Melmotte forges his daughter's name to a document that will allow him to get at her money (money that Melmotte had put in her name precisely to protect it from creditors, and which Marie refused to give back to him).
 He tries to get his clerk, Croll, to witness the forged signature.
 Croll refuses.
 Melmotte then also forges Croll's signature, but makes the mistake of leaving the documents with Mr Brehgert, a banker.
 When Brehgert takes the documents to Croll for one further signature (which Melmotte had omitted to forge), rather than to Melmotte, Croll discovers the forgery and leaves Melmotte's service.
 With his creditors now knocking at his door, the railway shares nearly worthless, charges of forgery looming in his future, and his political reputation in tatters after a drunken appearance in the House of Commons, Melmotte poisons himself.

 The remainder of the novel ties up the loose ends.
 While Felix is out with Ruby one evening, John Crumb comes upon them and, believing that Felix is forcing his attentions on her, thoroughly beats Felix.
 Ruby finally realises that Felix will never marry her, and returns home to marry John.
 Felix is forced to live on a small allowance in the British community in East Prussia, to which he is taken by the Anglican priest who is being sent to minister to them.
 Lady Carbury marries Mr Broune, who has been a true friend to her throughout her troubles.
 Hetta and Paul are finally reconciled after he tells her the truth about Mrs Hurtle.
 Roger forgives Paul and allows the couple to live at Carbury Manor, which he vows to leave to their child.
 Marie, now financially independent, becomes acquainted with Hamilton K. Fisker, and agrees to go with him to San Francisco, where she eventually marries him.
 She is accompanied by her stepmother, Madame Melmotte; Croll, who marries Madame Melmotte; and Mrs Hurtle.

 Adaptations

-The novel was adapted for television in 1969 and 2001 by the BBC.
+The novel was adapted for television in a five-part adaptation in 1969 and a four-part adaptation in 2001 by the BBC.
 The 2001 adaptation aired on the American network PBS as well.
-It was also adapted for radio (and re-set in the present day) as a 2008 Woman's Hour drama serial under the title The Way We Live Right Now.
+It was also adapted for radio (and re-set in the present day) as a 2008 Woman's Hour drama serial in fifteen parts of twelve minutes by Jonathan Myerson, under the title The Way We Live Right Now.